Master of Science in Genetic Counseling

 • promote genomic literacy in the region through community engagement and participatory research

-The Genetic Counseling Graduate Program is currently a Candidate for accreditation by the Accreditation Council for Genetic Counseling (ACGC) and will submit a New Program Application in January 2025.
-Programs must be accredited for their graduates to sit for the certification examination offered by the American Board of Genetic Counseling.
+The Master of Science in Genetic Counseling program at UB is accredited by the Accreditation Council for Genetic Counseling (ACGC).
+This allows graduates of the program to sit for the certification examination offered by the American Board of Genetic Counseling.
 ACGC accredited programs also satisfy the educational eligibility requirements for the Canadian Association of Genetic Counsellors (CAGC) board examination.

 Program Staff